Kelvin-AirTMLA/Kelvin-AirTMLA/README.md

 Repositories focused on AI Agentic Systems, Full-Stack AI Development and Machine Learning
 ---
 ## 🚀 [FicCrunch](https://ficcrunch.com)
-**FicCrunch** is a web-based companion tool designed to help newcomers and experienced programmers confidently navigate and contribute to open-source projects without getting overwhelmed.
+**FicCrunch** is a web-based companion tool designed to assist newbies and experienced programmers confidently navigate and contribute to open-source projects without getting overwhelmed or confused.

 ### 🗺️ What it does:
 * **Difficulty Grading:** Automatically rates GitHub PRs and issues as Easy, Medium, or Hard.